-If you haven’t been genetically blessed with straight teeth, chances are you have considered getting the metal contraption of adolescent nightmares: braces.
+For those of us who are not genetically blessed with straight teeth, chances are you have considered getting the metal contraption of adolescent nightmares: braces.

-Sounds perfect, right?
+This alternative option sounds perfect, right?
 We thought so, too.
 But as it turns out, there is more to this treatment than most people think.

 1. You need to have a truck load’s worth of discipline

-There’s no better way to guilt you into wearing your Invisalign than by printing it right SMACK on your aligners case, right?
+There’s no better way to guilt you into wearing your Invisalign than by printing it right on your aligners case, right?

 2. You will experience some pain